-Devonport School of Dance is thrilled to be introducing the Tap Evolution ADPA Tap syllabus in 2021.
+Devonport School of Dance offers the Tap Evolution ADPA Tap syllabus.
 Tap Evolution is taught internationally and provides each student solid technical training, performance training, and the platform to create, achieve and grow as a dancer and artist.
 Our tap classes are suitable for students from 5 years old.

 This unique tap syllabus is stimulating and dynamic - it merges old-school tap and modern styles.
 There is emphasis on rhythm, performance and musicality.
 Exercises are set to a range of exciting and up-to-date music.
 Technique progresses logically through the levels; no new steps are introduced until they have either been mastered at the barre, or at a slower tempo to ensure students acquire new skills from a strong foundation.

 In Primary levels, all exercises are performed in the centre.

 In Junior levels, the first 3-4 exercises are performed at the barre so students can master more difficult steps with added balance support before performing them in the centre.

 In Elementary levels, students perform one barre exercise that incorporates a range of steps.